Effect-TS/effect/packages/platform/README.md

 **Example**

-Here’s how you can structure and apply middleware across different routers using the `@effect/platform` library:
+Here's how you can structure and apply middleware across different routers using the `@effect/platform` library:

 ```ts
 import {